 A few minutes before midnight we open the last bag which has noise makers and poppers.

 And a few kisses for those who don’t want the real thing.

 Sometimes we like to add new traditions.
-This year we incorporated a Spanish tradition of eating 12 grapes at midnight to represent the 12 months of the year.
+This year we incorporated a tradition of eating 12 grapes at midnight to represent the 12 months of the year.
 You want to have only sweet grapes, a sour grape means a bad month.
 We put the grapes in glasses of Sprite.

-Here are a few more ideas for you:
+Since we change things a little every years here are a few more ideas for you:

 Photo booth (a family favorite)

 Service project (something quick, like tying a blanket or gathering food items to donate)